nsmdnl/containerqueries/README.md

-# scqs - Simple container queries
+# containerqueries - Simple CSS container queries workaround

-scqs is a lightweight **< 750 Bytes** package for emulating [Container Queries](https://wicg.github.io/container-queries/) in order to style elements based on their own dimensions instead of the ones of the viewport.
+containerqueries is a lightweight **< 750 Bytes** package for emulating [Container Queries](https://wicg.github.io/container-queries/) in order to style elements based on their own dimensions instead of the ones of the viewport.

 [Changelog](CHANGELOG.md)